 (No ratings)

 Dr. Catherine Wassef is a specialist in pediatric neurosurgery and general pediatrics.
-She is professionally affiliated with Children's Hospital Colorado.
-She attended Temple University School of Medicine and then went on to complete her residency at the University of Rochester Medical Center.
+She has a special interest in epilepsy surgery.
+Dr. Wassef is affiliated with Nemours Children's Health.
+She seems to honor Great-West Healthcare, WellPoint, and MultiPlan, as well as other insurance carriers.
+After attending Temple University School of Medicine, she completed her residency training at the University of Rochester Medical Center.